dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/code-locations.md

         /resources
 ```

-If you are using Dagster+ Serverless, you'll want to run:
+If you are using Dagster+ Serverless, run the following command to add a code location:

 ```bash
 dagster-cloud serverless deploy-python-executable --deployment prod --location-name quickstart --module-name quickstart